-Finding Community Service & Volunteering for Groups
+Community Service & Volunteering for Groups

 credits and disclaimer and Why should you trust the information on this web page?

-People that want to participate in a group volunteering activity want the activity to take from two to seven hours.
+People that want to participate in a group volunteering activity want the activity to take from two to six hours.
 If the group already knows each other, or if its a volunteer looking to meet others, then they want to work with others as much as possible, to socialize throughout the experience - they don't want to be isolated from each other individually (though they are usually willing to be broken up into smaller groups).
 And they usually don't want to have any obligation beyond that one-time volunteering experience; they want the experience to feel like they show up, they volunteer, they have fun, they make a difference, and then they leave and never have to help again (though they often welcome invitations for further involvement, as part of a group or regarding individual volunteering).

-The larger the group trying to find an opportunity they can all do together, the harder it is to find opportunities.
-The more people under 16 in the group, the harder it is to find group volunteering opportunities.
-Finding a group volunteering opportunity for six people is much easier than finding a one-day opportunity for 150 people.
 Finding group volunteering opportunities for a group of people over 18 who all work for the same company is much easier than finding opportunities for a group of students from different high schools who are under 18.

 If you want to participate in a group volunteering activity and you aren't already a part of a group - you are looking to volunteer as a way to address your loneliness, depression or other mental health issues, here is special advice especially for you.